 EMERGENCY ALERT SYSTEM

 The District has implemented an emergency alert system to keep all our property owners informed of any water emergency within the district.
-Over the last few years we have requested owners contact phone numbers via the water bill return slip.
-Sadly, we have only received 75% of those phone numbers.
 It is vitally important that we have everyone’s contact information in case there is a water emergency.
-Without this information, we will not be able to reach you though our alert system.
-If you haven’t already done so, please contact the District Office at 916 806-0510 or (redacted) and leave your name, property address and phone number.
+Without this information, we will not be able to reach you through our alert system.
+If there have been any changes to your contact information or you are new to the district, please contact us at (916) 806-0510 or email@example.com.
 This information is for district use only and will not be shared.

-The Board will make a decision this year as to the next scheduled water line replacement project.
-The project will begin within the next few years.
+The Board will meet with our Engineering firm to discuss which section of water lines will be scheduled for the next water line replacement project.
+That project will begin within the next few years.

 ANNUAL WATER BILLS

-The annual water bills for users (and standby connections) will be mailed on April 01, 2020.
-Payment is due no later than June 30, 2020.
-Any late or non-payments will be assessed with a penalty (10% for users and $10.00 for standby connections) on the County Tax Roll.
+The annual water bills for users (and standby connections) will be mailed on April 01, 2022.
+Payment is due no later than June 30, 2022.
+Any late or non-payments will be assessed with a penalty and placed on the County Property Tax Roll for Collection.
+(10% for users and $10.00 for standby connections)

 CROSS CONNECTION CONTROL PROGRAM